jmlich/qthlocator/README.md

 ## Usage

-On the main screen, you will find an entry field where you can enter a location in grid square coordinates.
-This field supports various types of input which are directly shown on the screen.
-The types of input include:
+On the main screen, you will find an entry field where you can enter a grid square locator.
+This locator is immediately displayed on the screen.
+You can also enter a complete sentence into the same field, which will populate the transmission log entry page.

+The sentence format includes:

 * Callsign: A unique identifier assigned to a radio station.
 * Station Location: This can be `p` (portable), `m` (mobile), or `h` (home), representing the type of station.